When you arrive

 Add+vantage modules are a mandatory part of most full-time undergraduate courses, however, there are some exemptions, which can be found in our Add+vantage eligibility document.

-You must register, attend and pass your Add+vantage module each year to be awarded your degree.
+You must register, attend and pass your Add+vantage module each year to be awarded your honours degree.

 What do I do next?

-- Register for your Add+vantage module online via NOVA between 27 September (1pm) and 1 October (5pm)
+- Register for your Add+vantage module via the assessments tab on the Student Portal (NOVA) between 19 September (1pm) and 25 September (5pm).